 Nevertheless, nature gives us a very special kind of water from the depths of the earth, one that has been enriched with the earth’s minerals and naturally purified through filtering during its journey underground.

-Traditionally, mineral waters were used or consumed at their spring sources.
+Traditionally, mineral waters were used or consumed at their sources.
 This was often referred to as “taking the waters” or “taking the cure.”
-Civilization eventually developed around these springs, and people used them for spas, baths, or wells.
+Civilization eventually developed around these sources, and people used them for spas, baths, or wells.
 The term “spa” was a place where the water was used for soaking; “bath,” where the water was used primarily for bathing, therapeutics, or recreation; and “well,” where the water was to be consumed.